codepr/tasq/README.md

 ## TODO:

+- [ ] Check for pynacl for security on pickled data
 - [ ] Tests
 - [ ] A meaningful client pool
 - [x] Debugging multiprocessing start for more workers on the same node
 - [ ] Refactor of existing code and corner case handling (Still very basic implementation of even [ ] simple heuristics)
 - [x] Delayed tasks and scheduled cron tasks
-- [ ] Configuration handling throughout the code
+- [x] Configuration handling throughout the code
 - [x] Better explanation of the implementation and actors defined
 - [ ] Improve CLI options
 - [ ] Dockerfile